slsu0424/slsu0424.github.io/_posts/2023-09-14-create-word-embeddings-from-pubmed-patient summaries.md

 ## Visualize trained embeddings

-After adding the embedding layer, we have a N dimension.
+After adding the embedding layer, we have a 3D tensor (100 docs x 55 word length x 2 embedding dimension).
 We need to compress that into a 2D vector.

 ![](/assets/images/2023-09/output2.png)